zsid/zsid.github.io/_posts/2015-08-09-Precourse-week-1.markdown

 So what am I going to do in the next 4 weeks?
 I will be completing a challenge every weekend so I need to say ‘bye bye’ to my social life.

 *	Week 1: It’s all about command line.
-I have managed to submit my weekend challenged this week so phew, getting there!
+I have managed to submit my weekend challenge this week so phew, getting there!

 *	Week 2: Hello GITHUB!
 I have already covered quite a bit of the material but oh my… still a lot to learn.